awtyklo/carve-api/README.md

 -   `#[Api\RequestBodyExportCsv]` - Request body with content set as Api\Resource->exportCsvFormClass (with 'sorting_field_choices', 'filter_filterBy_choices' and 'fields_field_choices' options) and description that supports subject parameters.
 -   `#[Api\RequestBodyExportExcel]` - Request body with content set as Api\Resource->exportExcelFormClass (with 'sorting_field_choices', 'filter_filterBy_choices' and 'fields_field_choices' options) and description that supports subject parameters.
 -   `#[Api\Response200]` - Preconfigured response with code 200 and description that supports subject parameters.
+-   `#[Api\Response200ArraySubjectGroups]` - Preconfigured response with code 200 and default description that supports subject parameters and sets content as array of `Nelmio\ApiDocBundle\Annotation\Model` with given class and serialization groups..
 -   `#[Api\Response200BatchResults]` - Preconfigured list response with code 200 and description that supports subject parameters and sets content as array of `Carve\ApiBundle\Model\BatchResult`.
 -   `#[Api\Response200Groups]` - Preconfigured response with code 200 and description that supports subject parameters and attaches serialization groups to content (`Nelmio\ApiDocBundle\Annotation\Model` is expected as content).
 -   `#[Api\Response200SubjectGroups]` - Preconfigured response with code 200 and description that supports subject parameters and sets content as `Nelmio\ApiDocBundle\Annotation\Model` with subject class and serialization groups.